modsim/CADET/doc/getting_started/installation.rst

 Install a frontend
 ------------------

-As of now, only a Python frontend is provided.
+CADET provides a Python API, called ``CADET-Python``, which can be used to set the model input according to the Interface specifications section.
+Setting up the model using ``CADET-Python`` can become very tedious, especially for systems, and is outdated now that an actual frontend is available:

-The ``CADET-Process`` frontend facilitates modeling processes using an object oriented model builder.
+We recommend using the ``CADET-Process`` frontend, which facilitates modeling processes using an object oriented model builder.
 This interface layer provides convenient access to all model parameters in the system.
 It automatically checks validity of the parameter values and sets reasonable default values where possible.